A raspy voice muttered in Joseph’s ear. Joseph’s slumber gave way to a consciousness gripped with panic but a body that would not move.

 “My name is gone forever.
 Just like the empire, I served” the voice said with no trace of sorrow.
 “I think that’s something you must know a lot about.”

-Joseph saw the legs of the milliped probing the outer edge of the lantern.
-The writhing extremities curled out from the shadow into the glowing light
+Joseph saw the legs of the millipede probing the outer edge of the lantern.
+The writhing extremities curled out from the shadow into the light.

 “That scar on your forearm.
 You were one of the Third Reich's anointed soldiers?”
-The voice asked with a smug retort.
+The voice asked smugly.

 Over half of the millipede's long body was holding itself up over the edge of the precariously suspended light bulb.
 Its multitude of legs groping at the air as it felt its way over the side.

 Joseph tried to call out but suffocated on the breath of his words.

 “You are in hell Joseph.
 You are a vessel formed solely to inflict suffering on my soul.”